sbmlteam/SBMLToolbox/trunk/SBMLToolbox/README.txt

 ----------------
 2. Installation
 ----------------

 **************************************************************
-IMPORTANT: You must have installed libSBML-3.1 with the MATLAB binding prior to installation of SBMLToolbox.
+IMPORTANT: You must have installed libSBML with the MATLAB binding prior to installation of SBMLToolbox.
 **************************************************************